 The Energy Journal uses a single-blind refereeing process in which authors are identified to referees, but not vice versa.
 Authors, please submit an electronic copy of your paper in pdf format for refereeing, with the authors' names included at http://www.iaee.org/ejsubmit/submitjournal.aspx.

 Manuscripts should be double-spaced using 12-point font on a page 8.5 x 11 inches or the metric equivalent.
 The first page should contain the article title, author(s) name(s) and complete affiliation(s), title, and complete mailing address of the person to whom all correspondence should be addressed.
 Pages must be numbered.
 An abstract of no more than 150 words must be included.
 Please include keywords below the abstract.
-Manuscripts may not exceed 25-35 pages or 9,500 words.
-Manuscripts that do not conform to these guidelines will be returned to the author.
+Manuscripts, (including abstract, footnotes, and references) may not exceed 25-35 pages or 9,500 words.
+Appendices may be provided separately that do not count against the length limit.
+Manuscripts that do not conform to these guidelines will not be reviewed.

 Mathematical expressions should be set in italic type with all equations numbered consecutively on the right hand side of the page.
 Articles should carry no more than 12 complex equations (defined as multi-lined equations).